oxc-project/oxc/README.md

 You can watch this project and also [follow me on twitter](https://twitter.com/boshen_c) if you don't have the time to Rust but would like to learn things.

+## Call for action

+We now have a fully working parser as a baseline, it is not polished yet, so it would be much appreciated if I can invite you and review any of the code and point out for improvements.
+I welcome all nitpickings and bikesheddings.

 ## Milestone

-The current goal is to write a JavaScript parser which can parse most of the language conformance tests from Test262, Babel and TypeScript.
+The current objective is to write a JavaScript parser which can parse most of the language conformance tests from Test262, Babel and TypeScript.

 ## Learning Resources